ccameron-chromium/webgpu-hdr/EXPLAINER.md

 device should not be clamped in luminance.

-If the display device cannot display brightness up to the specified `headroom`, then the display of the canvas depends on the `behavior` property.

-If the `behavior` property is set to `"default"`, then the display will perform a tone mapping operation on the entire canvas to map the brightness range specified by `headroom` to the range of the display.
-This will affect the way that all colors in the canvas are displayed (but will not affect the display of any content outside of the canvas).
-The exact tone mapping operation not specified and depends on the user agent, but an operation similar to the one in ITU-R BT.2408 Annex 5, treating white as 203 nits is recommended.

-If the `behavior` property is set to `"clamp"`, then all colors that are outside of the capabilities of the display device will be clamped to the displayable color range of the display device.
+If the display device cannot display brightness up to the specified `headroom`, then all colors that are outside of the capabilities of the display device will be clamped to the displayable color range of the display device.
 All colors in the canvas that are within the capabilities of the display device should not be altered.

 ## Non goals and future work